vectorgrp/sil-kit/docs/api/capi-lin.rst

    :local:
    :depth: 3

-The LIN API for the C language provides communication in a LIN-Bus master/slave-architecture.
+The LIN API for the C language provides communication in a LIN bus master/slave-architecture.
 The functionality is analogous to the C++ API described in :ref:`sec:lin`.

 LIN Controller